-23. J. is a man from El Salvador.
-His son D. is a derivative on J.'s application for asylum and also has an independent claim.
-Their next Master Calendar hearing is on November 9, 2022.
-J. and D. speak Spanish and live in Indianapolis, IN.
-(20-0143863) (20-0143876)
+20. J. is a man from El Salvador.
+His son D. is a derivative on J.'s application for asylum and is also independently eligible for asylum.
+J.'s wife, R., and her daughter, C., came to the United States following J.'s arrival.
+J. and D.'s next Master Calendar hearing is on November 9, 2022.
+R. and C.'s next Master Calendar Hearing is on November 17, 2023.
+The family speaks Spanish and live in Indianapolis, Indiana.
+(20-0143863) (20-0143876) (21-0150631) (21-0150763)

 J. owned a car painting business in El Salvador.
-Soon after he opened his business, members of the Mara Salvatrucha (MS-13) gang began demanding that he pay them every couple of weeks.
+Soon after he opened his business, members of the Mara Salvatrucha (MS-13) gang began demanding that he pay them every two weeks.
 They threatened to kill him and his family if he did not obey.
 J. paid the MS-13 on a regular basis for almost eight years, but it became more difficult over time to make the payments.
-At some point, J. told MS-13 members that he would have to stop paying them.
-Around this time, J.'s son, D., and his stepdaughter, A., were walking home when a man attempted to kidnap them.

-J. closed his business and he and his son D. fled to the United States.
-J. timely filed his asylum application with the immigration court in July 2020.
-NIJC filed D.'s independent asylum application with the immigration court in January 2021.
+In the months leading up to J. and his son, D., fleeing, he told MS-13 members that he had to stop paying them.
+Around this time, D., and J.'s stepdaughter, C., were walking home when a man attempted to kidnap them.
+D. and C. were able to get away and the family made a police report.
+The police did not follow up on the report.
+J. closed his business; he and D. fled to the United States.
+After their departure, the gang continued to threaten J.'s wife, R., who worked as an attorney.
+Gang members approached her and her colleagues, and tried to force them to work for them.
+She and C. then also fled to the United States.
+All family members have timely filed their applications for asylum.
+Their cases will need to be consolidated before the same judge.
 All affidavits and supporting materials to their case will be due 15 days prior to their individual merits hearing, which has not yet been scheduled.

-24. A. is a woman from Honduras.
-Her daughter, B., is a derivative on A.'s application and is also independently eligible for asylum.
-Their next Master Calendar hearing is on May 5, 2022.
+21. A. is a woman from Honduras.
+Her daughter, B., is a derivative on her application and is also independently eligible for asylum.
+They are currently waiting for their Master Calendar hearing to be rescheduled.
 They speak Spanish and live in Northern Illinois.
 (21-0146245) (21-0146246)